ParisNeo/lollms/docs/markdown/tools/Simplified_lollms_api_documentation.md

-# Simplified LoLLMs API Documentation
+# LoLLMs API Documentation

 **Version:** 1.6.0

-Welcome to the official API documentation for the Simplified LoLLMs Chat application.
+Welcome to the official API documentation for the LoLLMs Chat application.
 This document provides developers with all the information needed to interact with the powerful, multi-user, OpenAI-compatible API endpoints.

 ## Introduction

-The Simplified LoLLMs API provides a robust backend service that bridges the gap between the versatile LoLLMs (Lollms-Client) ecosystem and applications built for the OpenAI API standard.
+The LoLLMs API provides a robust backend service that bridges the gap between the versatile LoLLMs (Lollms-Client) ecosystem and applications built for the OpenAI API standard.
 It allows multiple users to interact with various language model bindings, manage personalities, and perform core LLM tasks through a familiar RESTful interface.

 ### Key Features